ETL vs ELT: The Real Decision in 2026

 Do data engineering interviews ask about ETL vs ELT?+

 Yes.
-Pipeline architecture trade-offs surface within the data modeling segment of DE interviews (roughly a third of loops).
+Pipeline architecture trade-offs surface within the data modeling segment (~30% of loops).
 Interviewers want to hear you reason about where transforms execute, not recite definitions.
 Be ready to defend a pattern choice against a constraint they introduce mid-answer.

 Does dbt force ELT?+

 No. dbt is the T stage and runs inside any SQL engine.
-It is most commonly paired with a cloud warehouse (ELT), but dbt-spark and dbt-databricks let it run against Spark which is structurally ETL.
-The vendor pitch conflates dbt with ELT; the engineering reality is that dbt is pattern-agnostic.
+Most commonly paired with a cloud warehouse (ELT), but dbt-spark and dbt-databricks let it run against Spark which is structurally ETL.
+The vendor pitch conflates dbt with ELT; the engineering reality is dbt is pattern-agnostic.

 How do I cost-compare ETL and ELT?+